 Guests: Georgiann Davis, Ph.D., of the University of Nevada Las Vegas; Cary Gabriel Costello, J.D., Ph.D., of the University of Wisconsin-Milwaukee

-On this edition of OutCasting, we talk with two eminent authorities on intersex who are intersex themselves: Georgiann Davis, Assistant Professor of Sociology at the University of Nevada, Las Vegas and the board president of InterACT: Advocates for Intersex Youth, and Cary Gabriel Costello, Associate Professor at the University of Wisconsin Milwaukee and the coordinator of the LGBT Studies Program there.
+On this two part OutCasting series, we talk with two eminent authorities on intersex who are intersex themselves: Georgiann Davis, Assistant Professor of Sociology at the University of Nevada, Las Vegas and the board president of InterACT: Advocates for Intersex Youth, and Cary Gabriel Costello, Associate Professor at the University of Wisconsin Milwaukee and the coordinator of the LGBT Studies Program there.
 Also see Georgiann's web site and Cary's blog.

-On this episode, we look into questions like: How does the medical profession deal with intersex people?
-What kinds of discrimination to intersex people experience?
+In this series, we look into questions like: How does the medical profession deal with intersex people?
+What kinds of discrimination do intersex people experience?
 Is it a medical emergency if a baby is born with intersex traits?
 Is it justifiable to perform life-affecting elective surgery on an infant simply to try to eliminate his or her intersex traits?
 Can intersex people just be allowed to grow up with their intersex traits intact?
 Join us for this fascinating discussion.

 LGBTQ issues seen from the rarely heard perspectives of LGBTQ youth and straight allies — not by and for LGBTQ youth, but by LGBTQ youth and straight allies and for anyone who wants to better understand LGBTQ issues — parents, grandparents, kids, relatives, straight, LGBTQ, everyone!